FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/data-security-models/index.md

     }
 }'
 ```
-After calling this command, all Uniconfig instances will set this parameter using the notification service
+After calling this command, all UniConfig instances will set this parameter using the notification service
 to the value which is sent via RPC, in this case it will be set to value true.

 Following request is used to disable encryption: